SSRaja1/Getting_Clean_Data/README.md

 This repository contains the  following
 1. README.MD => this file provides overview of this repo and its contents
 2. CodeBook.md => this file, provides a detailed description of the R programme tidyData.R and how it transforms raw data into analysis-ready dataset
-3.  tidyData.R => this R file contains the code which  transforms the raw data
+3.  run_analysis.R => this R file contains the code which  transforms the raw data
 4.  tidy.txt =>this is the transformed sub-set of data using  R programme tidyData.R

 ## Study Guide